nodejs/outreach/community.md

 ## Code of Conduct

-Like every other community, NodeJS foundation has also defined some rules which every member needs to uphold.
+Like every other community, the NodeJS foundation has also defined some rules which every member needs to uphold.
 [Click here](https://github.com/nodejs/outreach/blob/master/CODE_OF_CONDUCT.md) to see the Code of Conduct.

 ## Stuck at Somewhere

 Because of the level of activity in the `nodejs/node` is so high, we created a separate repo for helping purpose.
 [Check it out now](https://github.com/nodejs/help/issues).
-There you'll find a lot questions or requests for general help using NodeJS.
+There you'll find a lot of questions or requests for general help using NodeJS.
 If you still can't find the solution to your problem, all you need to do is to open an issue.
 After that, someone from the NodeJS foundation will contact you on that issue.

 ## News